roboticsmick/OPEN_SPECTROMETER/1_3_INCH_WAVESHARE_LCD_PI_GLOBAL_SHUTTER_CAM/README.md

-## Wave share 1.3inch LCD and Raspberry Pi Global Shutter Camera version.
+# Waveshare 1.3inch LCD and Raspberry Pi Global Shutter Camera Ocean Optics Spectrometer

 This script manages a spectrometer and camera system with an LCD display and button inputs.